 Recovering from addiction while experiencing chronic pain is one of the toughest, most aggravating challenges a human being can face.
 Those currently in a sober living program have to deal with the extra weight of not being allowed any medications while enrolled, though this restriction is obviously instituted with the noble intention of helping them along the road to recovery.
-However, even if treatment is ultimately successful, former addicts who experience chronic pain can medicate themselves right back into addiction, making the chances of a relapse very high.
+However, even if treatment is ultimately successful, former addicts who experience chronic pain can medicate themselves right back into addiction, making the chances of relapse very high.
 This is where natural pain management techniques come in handy.

 Natural Pain Relief Is The Answer